freeklinssen/Faster_R-CNN_implementation/README.md

-# small_reinforcement_learning_project
+# Small_reinforcement_learning_project
-an implementation of the Q-leaning algorithm for the game Snake
+An implementation of the Q-leaning algorithm for the game Snake.